tzaeschke/phtree/README.md

 ### 2020-04-30
 Release 2.5.0
-- Added convenience API for multi-map: `PhTreeMultiMapF`.
+- Added convenience API for multimap: `PhTreeMultiMapF`.
 This API emulates a PH-Tree that (unlike normal PH-Trees) support multiple entries for any coordinate.
 This is enabled by storing a unique identifier in an additional dimension.
   For performance reasons it is recommended to use small absolute values for IDs, such as 16bit or 32bit integers.